backstage/backstage/docs/auth/identity-resolver.md

 backend.add(customAuth);
 ```

+Check out [the naming patterns
+article](../backend-system/architecture/07-naming-patterns.md) for what rules
+apply regarding how to form valid IDs.
+In this example we also put the module
+declaration directly in `packages/backend/src/index.ts` but that's just for
+simplicity.
+You can place it anywhere you like, including in other packages, and
+import from there if you prefer.

 The `createOAuthProviderFactory` / `createProxyAuthProviderFactory` functions
 have additional options for profile and state transforms - not covered here, but
 good to know about if you need them.